Main research areas

 Carmel Raz, “Operatic Fantasies in Early Nineteenth-Century Psychiatry.”
 In Nineteenth-Century Opera and the Scientific Imagination, ed.
 David Trippett and Benjamin Walton.
-Cambridge University Press (in press), 2018.
+Cambridge University Press, 2019, 63–83.
+Link.

 Carmel Raz and Stanley Finger, “Musical Glasses, Metal Reeds, and Broken Hearts: Two Cases of Melancholia Treated by New Musical Instruments.”
 In The Routledge Companion to Music, Mind and Wellbeing: Historical and Scientific Perspectives, ed.
-Penelope Gouk and James Kennaway, Routledge, (in press), 2018.
+Penelope Gouk and James Kennaway, Routledge, 2018, 77–92.

 Carmel Raz, “Tafillalt’s ‘Soulmate’ and the Israeli Piyyut Revival.”
 In Al-Andalus and its Jewish Diasporas: Musical Exodus, ed.
 Ruth F. Davis.
 Rowman & Littlefield, 2015, 165–180.

 Carmel Raz, “Deirdre Loughridge, Haydn’s Sunrise, Beethoven’s Shadow: Audiovisual Culture and the Emergence of Musical Romanticism,” Music and Letters 99.1 (2018): 126–128.

 Carmel Raz, “Music and the Nerves: 1700–1900, ed.
 James Kennaway, Social History of Medicine 29.3 (2016): 638–639.

 Carmel Raz, “Ossian’s Folk Psychology,” by John Savarese [English Literary History 80.3], for the Journal of Literature and Science 7:2 (2014).